delormev/r-db-manager/README.md

 This R package is for people who run a lot of queries against a lot of different databases.

-This setup lets you easily connect to different databases by using db.conf, a file listing connection details (sets of hostname / port / database / username) matched to aliases.
+This setup lets you easily connect to different databases by using db.conf, a file listing connection details (sets of hostname / dbtype / port / database / username) matched to aliases.

 It also lets you keep and manage your own library of SQL queries by taking input SQL files.